-3. Layer in shapes and colors to make a statement.
+3. Layer in shapes and colours to make a statement.

 All the tools you need to make an impressive design are already right there at your fingertips.
-Here, we see how shapes, color, and placement can create something dynamic.
+Here, we see how shapes, colour and placement can create something dynamic.
 The wiggly lines, scaled at a large size and used repetitively, communicate the ocean waves.
-Color, font style, and placement were all it took to make the line of copy into an interesting, graphic shape.
+Colour, font style and placement were all it took to make the line of copy into an interesting, graphic shape.
 The surfer image packs a ton of action into this design.
 As you craft your banner, think outside the box and try something unconventional.

 4. Feature a call to action.